kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 "React and things like it lead to code bloat."
 </blockquote>

 Some comments I engaged with (mostly online) and some I didn't.
-But none of them really bothered me...at least, not enough to the point I felt compelled to right this post.
+But they didn't really bothered me...at least, not to the point I felt compelled to write this post.

 I had real-world web developer stuff to to deal with so I moved on.

 <h2>What Kevin said</h2>
-Then, maybe on a subconscious impulse, I sought out to re-read <a href="https://web.archive.org/web/20130324030838/http://randyluecke.tumblr.com:80/post/45915323813/im-done-with-the-web">Kevin Luecke's "I’m done with the web" article</a>.
+Then, maybe on a subconscious impulse, I re-read <a href="https://web.archive.org/web/20130324030838/http://randyluecke.tumblr.com:80/post/45915323813/im-done-with-the-web">Kevin Luecke's "I’m done with the web" article</a>.
+An article that bummed me out a bit.

 (i read stuff to make me better)